nplang/NPL-Tutorials/NPL-Tidbits/Logical-Table/Readme.md

 # Logical Table Construct

 The logical table constructs are used to define a match action table with keys, fields, key_construct, fields_assign, table type minsize and maxsize.
 Logical tables also have a built-in lookup() method.
-It allows user to define a data structure which control-plane or data-plane can modify.
-User can specify key and policy fields to be stored in the logical_table.
-User can also specify key construction mechanisms using logical bus fields.
-Finally logical_table allows user to specify fields_assign method to handle fields.
+It allows NPL Programmer to define a data structure which control-plane or data-plane can modify.
+NPL Programmer can specify key and policy fields to be stored in the logical_table.
+NPL Programmer can also specify key construction mechanisms using logical bus fields.
+Finally logical_table allows NPL Programmer to specify fields_assign method to handle fields.

 ## Logical Table Example